Open main menu Close main menu

 The New Zealand Diploma in Construction (Construction Management) prepares you with the specific knowledge and skills you’ll need to assist with all stages of construction management under the supervision of an experienced practitioner.

 A career in construction management requires an in-depth knowledge of building and construction principles, great people skills, and an aptitude for organisation.
-You’ll be responsible for the control, planning, and execution of a construction project from start to finish, so you must gain the right skills to be able to confidently deliver successful, safe and up-to-standard projects.
+You’ll be responsible for the control, planning, and execution of a construction project from start to finish, so you must gain the right skills to deliver successful, safe, and up-to-standard projects confidently.

 This includes: